edgedb/edgedb/docs/guides/auth/email_password.rst

 Email and password
 ==================

-:edb-alt-title: Integrating EdgeDB Auth's email and password provider
+:edb-alt-title: Integrating Gel Auth's email and password provider

 Along with using the :ref:`built-in UI <ref_guide_auth_built_in_ui>`, you can also create your own UI that calls to your own web application backend.